daormar/debasher/doc/design_doc_resident.md

        and a fan-in sink with two snapshots and a halt: all 800 messages were processed, the positions were strictly increasing, and in all three checkpoints the saved total equals the sum of what the sink had processed up to `processed_upto`.
-     - 3.3 The switch: the log is written at arrival, the brain thread stops logging, replay is by position (also with no checkpoint), pruning and the cap are wired in, and the old per-port code and its tests are replaced by tests in the words of the guarantees.
+     - 3.3 The switch. **Done 2026-09-20**: the reader threads append the record and queue the item under one lock, and the brain thread no longer logs; a node opens the log after restoring its checkpoint and replays the `DATA` records after `processed_upto` (all of them when there is no checkpoint); pruning by position runs after each checkpoint is saved, reading the oldest one kept; the cap and the refusal after a failed write are in place; and the code and the 15 tests of the per-port log are gone.
+17 new tests in the words of the guarantees, checked against three mutations (replaying only when a checkpoint exists fails 7 of them, replaying from position 0 fails 4, pruning by the newest checkpoint fails 2).
+Checked with a real `debasher_exec` run of two sources and a slow fan-in sink whose state depends on the order across ports, with the sink killed by `kill -9` twice, before its first checkpoint and after
+       it: the three incarnations processed all 800 messages exactly once, and from each kept checkpoint plus the log the state of the last checkpoint is reproduced, order-sensitive hash included.
+The first segment of the log had been pruned by then, as it should.
   4. `CLOSE` handling: `closed_ports`, the barrier's pending set, the heartbeat.
   5. G5: sequence numbers, deduplication and detection of gaps.
   6. The chaos test of the Contract.

-(Placed right after `FBPProcess` rather than near checkpointing/recovery, and before the `Supervisor` class: `FBPProcess` itself already needs this to drain its own log on restart, and `Supervisor`'s design, next, can build on it too.)
+(Placed right after `FBPProcess` rather than near checkpointing/recovery, and before the `Supervisor` class: `FBPProcess` itself already needs this to replay its own log on restart, and `Supervisor`'s design, next, can build on it too.)

 **Implemented entirely inside `FBPProcess` itself, in Python, not on top of the engine's `--mirror`